ietf/id-guidelines/README.md

     79](https://www.rfc-editor.org/info/bcp79).
--   The IETF [Trust Legal Provisions Relating to IETF Documents](https://trustee.ietf.org/documents/trust-legal-provisions/), called “the TLP” for short, provides many details about copyright policy and practice.
+-   The IETF [Trust Legal Provisions Relating to IETF Documents](https://trustee.ietf.org/documents/trust-legal-provisions/), called "the TLP" for short, provides many details about copyright policy and practice.

 Much of the guidance in this document is in the form of something that